-- (1) The Board shall adopt procedures for arranging its business which shall include: - (a) an annual schedule of meetings, agreed and documented and consisting of at least four meetings at quarterly intervals; - (b) the required notice for the circulation of the agenda and the method for securing the adoption of agenda items; - (c) a statement as to the decisions that shall be reserved to the Board or a statement of matters that are delegated to a committee of the Board or to executives; - (d) the procedures for taking Board decisions, including the required majority, the use of a casting vote and the minimum quorum; and - (e) the method of recording and disseminating Board decisions. - (2) The Board may engage third parties or agents to carry out some of the functions for which the Board is responsible but, in this event, the Board shall retain responsibility for the performance of those duties as performed by the third party or agent.
+(1) The Board shall adopt procedures for arranging its business which shall include:

+- (a) an annual schedule of meetings, agreed and documented and consisting of at least four meetings at quarterly intervals; - (b) the required notice for the circulation of the agenda and the method for securing the adoption of agenda items; - (c) a statement as to the decisions that shall be reserved to the Board or a statement of matters that are delegated to a committee of the Board or to executives; - (d) the procedures for taking Board decisions, including the required majority, the use of a casting vote and the minimum quorum; and - (e) the method of recording and disseminating Board decisions. - (2) The Board may engage third parties or agents to carry out some of the functions for which the Board is responsible but, in this event, the Board shall retain responsibility for the performance of those duties as performed by the third party or agent. - (3) The Board's procedures for arranging its business, including its statement of delegation and of matters reserved to the Board shall be described in the Board Charter. - (4) The Board shall put in place a formal and effective mechanism for an annual evaluation of the Board's own performance, members of the Board and of its Committees.
+The mechanism should be included in the Board Charter and published on the company's website.